Robpol86/sphinx-imgur/docs/usage.rst

     The default value of ``hide_post_details`` for :rst:dir:`imgur-embed`.
 Overridden in the directive.

-.. attribute:: imgur_target_default_largest

-    *Default: False*

-    All :rst:dir:`imgur-image` images by default don't link to anything.
-Setting this to ``true`` results in all Imgur images to link to the original/full size version of the image by default.
-Ignored for albums.

 .. attribute:: imgur_target_default_page

     *Default: False*

-    Like :attr:`imgur_target_default_largest` but instead links to the image's page on Imgur by default (with the share buttons, etc).
-Overrides :attr:`imgur_target_default_largest` if both are set.
+    Links to the image's page on Imgur by default (with the share buttons, etc).

 Directives
 ==========